Built by us, used by us

 Can a small team really manage multiple products with Thicket?

 Yes.
-Vesperion Gate manages three SaaS products and seven daily operational pipelines entirely inside Thicket.
-Projects keep each product organized, Grove boards visualize pipeline status at a glance, and forms capture recurring inputs without manual data entry.
+Vesperion Gate manages two SaaS products and seven daily operational pipelines entirely inside Thicket.
+Projects keep each product organized, card tables visualize pipeline status at a glance, and automatic check-ins collect recurring status updates without anyone chasing them.

 What are factory pipelines in Thicket?

-Factory pipelines are recurring daily workflows managed through Grove boards — Thicket's Kanban-style boards.
+Factory pipelines are recurring daily workflows managed through card tables — Thicket's kanban-style boards.
 Each pipeline represents a repeatable process (like deployment monitoring, support triage, or content review) where cards move through stages.
-Vesperion Gate runs seven of these daily across three products.
+Vesperion Gate runs seven of these daily across its products.

 How does Thicket compare to per-seat tools for small teams?